malinlarsson/courses/annotation/2017/practical_session/ExcerciseMakerCompareAnnot.md

 - Do my gene builds recover all the genes found in the reference?
 - What sort of differences are most common?
-- Do my gene builds reflect the patterns found in the RNA-seq data?